MWGitHub/aoc-2019/README.md

 ## Goals

-* Test out Eclipse Che in different environments and languages
+* Test out Eclipse Che on openshift in different environments and languages
 * Have fun solving problems